norihiro/obs-aja-output-filter/README.md

 ```

 ### macOS
-Use cmake to build on Linux.
+Use cmake to build on macOS.
 After checkout, run these commands.
 ```
 mkdir build && cd build
 cmake ..